-If you have become a resident on or after 12 December 2006, you are taken to have acquired assets that were not taxable Australian property at that time.
-This does not apply to assets you acquired before 20 September 1985 (pre CGT assets) and assets that were taxable Australian property.
+This does not apply to assets you acquired before 20 September 1985 (pre-CGT assets) and assets that were taxable Australian property.

-If you became a resident before 12 December 2006, the general cost base rules apply to any CGT assets that have the necessary connection with Australia.
-If you have become a resident on or after that date, the general cost base rules apply to any CGT assets that are taxable Australian property.
+If you have become a resident, the general cost base rules apply to any CGT assets that are taxable Australian property.